pslits/oai-pmh-wiki/Maintaining-Github-Wiki.md

 - Add a title and description for your pull request, explaining the changes you made.

 ### Merge the pull request.
-Once the pull request is reviewed and approved, it will be merged into the **master** branch.
+Once the pull request is reviewed and approved, it will be merged into the **main** branch.
 - This triggers a GitHub Action that automatically pushes the changes to the actual GitHub Wiki (*`<repository>.wiki`*).

 ### Delete the branch.